aridlehoover/manager-README/AGILITY.md

 - **Incremental Design** &mdash; The software design should be simple and flexible enough so that it can grow with the software, through the practice of refactoring.
 Metaphors, when used correctly, are a powerful assistant in helping people understand the design.

-- **Single Code Base** &mdash; There should be only one master branch.
+- **Feature Branches** &mdash; There should be only one master branch per repository.
 Development should happen on short-lived feature branches.
 The shorter the life of a feature branch, the better.
 Feature branches should not span multiple days.
 If the task/story requires a longer running feature branch, then the task/story is too large and needs to be broken into smaller sub-tasks/stories.

+## Conclusion

+I'm not saying that every team needs to do all of these practices.
+I'm just saying that I've had positive experiences with each of these practices and would argue for their use on my teams.
+YMMV.